bids-standard/bids-specification/src/99-appendices/03-hed.md

 ```

 If you omit the `HEDVersion` field from the dataset description file,
-any present HED information will be validated using the latest version of the HED schema,
+any present HED information will be validated using the latest version of the HED schema.
-which is bound to result in problems.
+This is bound to result in problems, and hence, it is strongly RECOMMENDED that the
-Hence, it is strongly RECOMMENDED that the `HEDVersion` field be included when using HED
-in a BIDS dataset.
+`HEDVersion` field be included when using HED in a BIDS dataset.

 ### Using HED library schemas